What's New

 Activating Text Mode

-1. Click "DIMENSION" button (must be in dimension mode)
+1. Click the "EXTRACT" button (must be active/blue)

 Two Usage Modes